-But there are considerations to keep in mind.
-Most important, filing for an extension on your return does not mean you have more time to pay the taxes you owe.
-That money is still due to the government on the regular due date, and you may incur penalties if the payment is late.
+Filing for an extension does not mean you have more time to pay the taxes you owe.
+The government still wants that money by the regular due date, and you will incur interest and likely a penalty if the payment is late.

-Here’s what you need to know to file a tax extension for tax year 2020.
+Here’s what you need to know to file a tax extension.

 What Is a Tax Extension?

 A tax extension extends the deadline for filing your federal tax return by six months.
 All you have to do to get an extension is request one by April 18, 2023 (since April 15 falls on a Saturday, and Emancipation Day is April 17).

 Again, note that a tax extension does not give you extra time to pay any taxes owed.
 If you can’t afford to pay your full tax bill, it’s a good idea to pay as much as you can by Tax Day and then apply for an individual payment plan on IRS.gov or call the IRS at 800-829-1040 to discuss payment options.

 The agency may waive the late-payment penalty in a few cases, but it will not waive interest charges on unpaid tax bills.
 The interest rate is the federal short-term rate plus 3 percentage points.
 In early 2023, for individuals, the rate was 7%, compounded daily.

 The late-payment penalty, aka failure-to-pay penalty (you filed for an extension on time but still owe taxes), is much less severe than the failure-to-file penalty (you didn’t file your tax return by the due date and did not request an extension).

 Either way, a penalty plus interest on taxes owed past the deadline might be a grand incentive for many taxpayers to try to cough up most of their bill on time.